bigmlcom/bigml-node/docs/index.md

 Using batch predictions you can obtain the predictions given by a model or ensemble on a dataset.
-Similarly, using batch centroids you will get the centroids predicted by a cluster for a dataset.
+Similarly, using batch centroids you will get the centroids predicted by a cluster for each instance of a dataset.
-The output is accessible through a BigML url and can be stored in a local file by using the download method.
+The output is accessible through a BigML URL and can be stored in a local file by using the download method.

 ```js